 As noted above GPars is now distributed as standard with Groovy.
 If however, you have to mana manually, the GPars artifact is in the main Maven repository and in the Codehaus main and snap The released versions are in the Maven and Codehaus main repositories, the current developme (SNAPSHOT) is in the Codehaus snapshots repository.
-To use from Gradle or Grapes use the sp for the release version, and:
+To use from Gradle or Grapes use the specific content of the codehaus snapshots repository.

-"org.codehaus.gpars:gpars:1.1.0"
+'''

+"org.codehaus.gpars:gpars:1.2.0"

+'''